jtallant/book-notes/programming/poodr.md

 ---

-# Easy to Change
 - **Transparent** The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.
 - **Reasonable** The cost of any change should be proportional to the benefits the change achieves.
 - **Usable** Existing code should be usable in new and unexpected contexts
 - **Exemplary** The code itself should encourage those who change it to perpetuate these qualities.

+---

-> Code that is Transparent, Reasonable, Usable, and Exemplary (TRUE) not only meets today's needs but can also be changed to meet future needs.
+Code that is Transparent, Reasonable, Usable, and Exemplary (TRUE) not only meets today's needs but can also be changed to meet future needs.

 ---